 About the course…

-Do you ever wonder what life is all about, why we are here and what our purpose is?
-Do you ever question how we decide what is right and wrong?
+Do you ever wonder what life is about, why we are here and what our purpose is?
+Do you ever question how we decide what is right and what is wrong?
 Or even wonder who decides what is right or wrong?

-Philosophers are trained big-thinkers, able to challenge commonly accepted ideas with their intellect and open-mindedness.
+Philosophers are big thinkers, able to challenge commonly accepted ideas with their intellect and open-mindedness.

 Why study with us…